-One way to go about this is to resort to certain heuristics and for a long time mine has been consulting with people who get their hands dirty on the ground.
+One way to go about this is to resort to certain heuristics.
+For a long time, mine has been to consult with people who get their hands dirty on the ground.
 They tend to be the most sensitive to the intricacies of their field and often the most committed to their line of work.
 Many of the efforts we need to launch to adapt to this changing world require decades-long commitment.
 I had the privilege to meet such people at the recent GenRes Bridge conference in Tuusula, Finland.

-The organizations in this area encompass a variety of actors from farmers’ associations, through gene banks (like the gene bank in Norwegian permafrost you probably heard about) to multinational institutions, which collect and curate data, as well as develop strategy and policy.
+The organizations in this area encompass a variety of actors.
+They range from farmers’ associations, through gene banks (like the gene bank in Norwegian permafrost you probably heard about) to multinational institutions, which collect and curate data, as well as develop strategy and policy.
 In Europe we have three main organizations dealing with genetic resources: ECPGR (plants), ERFP (animals) and EUFORGEN along with EFI (forests).

 The GenRes Bridge initiative aims at bringing their three domains together to develop a common strategy and generate greater lobbying power in the EU.
-To garner greater interest among the general public and EU officials, the organizations need to make better use of their data – both for storytelling and creating greater, cross-disciplinary impact with their work.
+To garner greater interest among the general public and EU officials, the organizations need to make better use of their data.
+This is important both for storytelling and creating greater, cross-disciplinary impact with their work.
 Appsilon was invited by the European Forest Institute to present to the biodiversity community what kind of services we can offer to support them.